Madhuriyama/Automation_Project/README.md

 # Automation_Project
-created new branch and added script file
+created new "dev" branch and added script file

 Updates the apt repository and installs apache2